The average landing page conversion rate hovers right around 10%.

 - Effective landing page design isn’t rocket science

 Get brand new landing page strategies straight to your inbox every week.
 23,739 people already are!

-How to create a landing page layout
+How to create a landing page layout and design

 After years of practice, over 10,000 conversion rate optimization experiments, and countless wins and losses, we’ve discovered that every high-converting landing page layout incorporates the following 11 steps at a minimum:

 - Keep attention ratio as close to 1:1 as possible